What is UKAP?

-Appointments to UKAP are made by the Chief Executive of the HPA usually for a term of one to three years.
+Appointments to UKAP are made by the Chief Executive of the PHE usually for a term of one to three years.
 UKAP panel members are selected on the basis of their specialist expertise and include people with medical and scientific expertise as well as lay members.
 A list of members, register of interests and code of practice are available for download.

 The Panel is available for consultation: